 Cambria, set on piney hills above the sea, was settled by Welsh miners in the 1890s.
 In the 1970s the isolated setting attracted artists and other independent types; the town now caters to tourists, but it still bears the imprint of its bohemian past.
 Both of Cambria's downtowns, the original East Village and the newer West Village, are packed with art and crafts galleries, antiques shops, cafés, restaurants, and bed-and-breakfasts.

-diverting detours lie between Morro Bay and Cambria.
+Two diverting detours lie between Morro Bay and Cambria.
 In the laid-back beach town of Cayucos, 4 miles north of Morro Bay, you can stroll the long pier, feast on chowder (at Duckie’s), and sample the namesake delicacies of the Brown Butter Cookie Co.
-Over in Harmony, a cute former dairy town 7 miles south of Cambria, you can take in the glassworks, pottery, and other artsy enterprises.
+Over in Harmony, a quaint former dairy town 7 miles south of Cambria (population 18), you can take in the glassworks, pottery, and other artsy enterprises.